16.4.1.4. Credential Issuer Test Matrix¶

 Notification Response Table of HTTP Status Codes |

-When the Notification Request does not contain a valid Access Token, the Notification Endpoint returns an error response such as defined in Section 3 of [RFC 6750], according to the Table of HTTP Status Codes |
+When the Notification Request does not contain a valid Access Token, the Notification Endpoint returns an error response such as defined in Section 3 of [RFC 6750], according to the Table of HTTP Status Codes. |

 CI_088 |